 - Fundal: Attaches to the top of the uterine wall

 - Right or left lateral – Implants on the right or left side of the uterus (2)

 Does Anterior Placenta Affect Your Pregnancy?

 - Difficult to detect the fetal heartbeat: Usually, you can first hear the baby’s heartbeat between the 8th and the 10th week of pregnancy.
 It may be detected either by a hand-held DoppleriXA form of ultrasound that is used to examine blood flow or a fetoscopeiXA specially developed stethoscope for monitoring the fetal heartbeat .
 In the case of the anterior placenta, that might be difficult since the placenta is between the hearing aid and the fetus.

 - Baby’s kicks: You cannot feel the baby’s kicks and movements since the placenta acts as a cushion between your abdomen and the uterus.
 In the case of an anterior placenta, you could feel muted movements and delayed kicks when compared to those with a posterior placenta.

 - Hard to recognize baby’s position: Since the movements cannot be appropriately detected, it is not easy to determine the baby’s position.

 This prevents you from learning about the baby’s development as easily as the other mothers can.
 And that is annoying!

 Does Anterior Placenta Affect Your Baby’s Growth And Development?

 No, an anterior placenta does not affect the baby’s development or health.
 It will not make any difference to the fetus as long as it is cushioned in the placenta.

 Does Anterior Placenta Affect Your Natural Birth Plan?

 There is a chance of normal delivery even with an anterior placenta, as long as the vaginal opening is not closed.
 Even in this case, the placenta gets separated from the uterine wall and is removed and sent for analysis, if necessary.

 However, research states that the anterior placenta might increase the need for labor inducement and a cesarean section.
 It can also delay the start of labor.
-There is also a high risk of postpartum hemorrhageiXHeavy blood discharge from blood vessels after childbirth (PPH) during vaginal deliveries (5).
+There is also a slightly higher risk of postpartum hemorrhageiXHeavy blood discharge from blood vessels after childbirth (PPH) during vaginal deliveries (5).